Weighted Garbling: Appendix

-The reason why a DM prefers $\Pi^\prime \succeq_{WG}$ to $\Pi$ is that the set of dynamically reachable posterior beliefs is larger for $\Pi^\prime$.
-Recall that $\Pi^\prime \succeq_{WG} \Pi$ if and only if the convex hull of posterior beliefs for $\Pi^\prime$ is larger than the one for $\Pi$ given any prior belief.
-We can show that the recurrent belief set for $\Pi^\prime$ is larger than the one for $\Pi$ as well.
-Moreover, any extreme point in the recurrent belief set is approximately reachable with an arbitrarily high probability in the long run when the bounded belief property is satisfied.
-Since the posterior beliefs will always stay within the recurrent belief set given the restriction on the initial belief, a larger recurrent belief set implies a better long-run property.
-If $\Pi$ is a strict weighted garbling of $\Pi^\prime$, then the recurrent belief set with $\Pi^\prime$ is strictly larger than the one for $\Pi$ in every relevant direction; hence, $\Pi^\prime$ is strictly preferred to $\Pi$ unless the underlying problem is trivial relative to the recurrent belief set.
+The reason why the DM prefers $\Pi^\prime$ to $\Pi$ is that the set of dynamically reachable posterior beliefs is larger for $\Pi^\prime$.
+Recall that $\Pi^\prime \succeq_{WG} \Pi$ if and only if the set of posterior beliefs for $\Pi$ is included in the convex hull of posterior beliefs for $\Pi^\prime$ for any prior belief $\mu$.
+For a regular pair of $\Pi$ and $\Pi'$, this inclusion is strict for any full-support prior belief in the sense that the former set is in the relative interior of the latter set.
+We can show that this generalizes to dynamically reachable beliefs.
+The set of all posterior beliefs that could arise in the dynamic setting for $\Pi$ is included in the relative interior of the recurrent belief set $\eta_{\rho, \Pi^\prime}^\infty$ for $\Pi'$.
+Furthermore, any extreme point in the recurrent belief set is approximately reachable with an arbitrarily high probability in the long run (in a way that is independent of decision problem $\mathcal{A}$) when the bounded belief property is satisfied.
+This strict gap between the possible posterior beliefs given $\Pi$ and the recurrent posterior beliefs given $\Pi'$ is the source of $\Pi'$'s advantage over $\Pi$ in the long run.